IBM/pwa-lit-template/README.md

 |  └─ config.ts
 ```

-If you are interested in overwrite any of the configuration variables depending of the environment you can create a file following the rule `config.{NODE_ENV}.ts`.
+If you are interested in overwrite any of the configuration variables depending of the environment you can create a file following the rule `src/config.{NODE_ENV}.ts`.
 Take into account that you don't need to replicate all the variables, just change the variable that you need to be different this way:

 ```typescript
 import config from './config';